timboudreau/acteur/FAQ.md

 This is kind of the wrong question, but it gets asked.

 Acteur is about building up the graph of objects you'll *need* to write a response, whatever that response happens to be and however you chose to write it.
 It's about streaming HTTP responses so you can return a billion row result set as JSON without needing a billion rows worth of memory on your server.
 It's about being able to answer with a `304 NOT MODIFIED` without having to do all the work to generate a response just to find out you don't need to send it.
-It's about being absurdly scalable and efficient, with an elegant API that keeps your code focuse on your objects, not the framework's.
+It's about being absurdly scalable and efficient, with an elegant API that keeps your code focused on your objects, not the framework's.

 What responses look like is entirely up to you, and you can use whatever kind of output generation, template engine or whatever you want - MVC or not.
-Acteur doesn't impose anything on you in that department.
+Acteur doesn't impose anything on you in that department. s

-Really it is a framework for the modern web, where you'll do your dynamic content in the browser.

 ####Start the server?